 The CPI Barton County Endowment was established in 2009 through the Golden Belt Community Foundation when CUNA Mutual Group acquired CPI Qualified Plan Consultants Inc. (CPI) and made a generous donation establishing the corporate grantmaking fund.
 Since then the fund has grown and CPI employees have begun reviewing projects that will benefit Barton County.

-To involve its employees in giving and to simplify the giving process, CUNA Mutual Retirement Solutions chose to manage its giving through a donor-advised fund at the Golden Belt Community Foundation.
-Corporate donor-advised funds allow a company to make a charitable gift, establish a fund in the company’s name, and remain involved by recommending grants to charitable agencies or projects.
-Each year employees make grant recommendations to the foundation Board of Directors regarding the charitable agencies or projects they wish to benefit.
-With each grant awarded, CUNA Mutual Retirement Solutions will further its corporate philanthropy and community involvement.
+To involve CPI’s employees in giving and to simplify the giving process, CPI chose to manage its giving through a donor advised fund at the Golden Belt Community Foundation.
+Corporate donor advised funds allow a company to make a charitable gift, establish a fund in the company’s name, and remain involved by recommending grants to charitable agencies or projects.
+Each year CPI employees make grant recommendations to the foundation Board of Directors regarding the charitable agencies or projects they wish to benefit.
+With each grant awarded, CPI will further its corporate philanthropy and community involvement.

 Questions regarding this grant opportunity should be directed to Christy Tustin, Executive Director, Golden Belt Community Foundation at (620) 792-3000 or email@example.com.
 Information and the Letter of Inquiry form may be found at www.goldenbeltcf.org or by contacting the foundation.

 With assets near $7 million, the Golden Belt Community Foundation has been assisting donors with their charitable giving goals and working with area non-profit agencies since 1996 in an effort to build better and stronger communities in Barton, Pawnee, Rush, and Stafford counties.